 The Monument to Victor Emanuel II, also known as ‘Il Vittoriano’ and sometimes also referred to as the Altare della Patria (Altar of the Nation), is a bombastic monument built with sparkling white marble from Botticino in the province of Brescia.
 It is decorated with numerous allegorical statues, reliefs and murals, created by artists from all corners of the country.

 At the center of the monument is the colossal equestrian statue of Victor Emmanuel, the ‘Father of the Nation’.
-The statue, the work of sculptor Enrico Chiaradia, weighs fifty tons and measures twelve meters long (39ft).
+The statue, the work of sculptor Enrico Chiaradia, weighs fifty tons and measures twelve meters long (39 feet).
 It rests on a pedestal decorated with allegorical reliefs representing Italian cities.

 At the foot of the statue is the Tomb of the Unknown Soldier, inaugurated in 1921.
 Guards of honor, alternatingly selected from the marine, infantry and air divisions, stand on guard here day and night.

-The upper section of the monument consists of a massive curved colonnade with fifteen meter (50ft) tall columns, framed on either side by small temple-like wings with a classical front.
+The upper section of the monument consists of a massive curved colonnade with fifteen-meter-tall (50 ft) columns, framed on either side by small temple-like wings with a classical front.
 The design of the colonnade was likely inspired by the double colonnade of the Domus Augustae that overlooked the Circus Maximus in the Antiquity.
 Inside, the colonnade is decorated with murals and the frieze on top is adorned with statues that symbolize the regions of Italy.

 Two bronze quadrigae crown the monument, each with a statue of a winged Victory.
 The quadriga on the right represents freedom, while the one on the left represents unity.
 They were added in 1927, sixteen years after the monument was inaugurated.